 Ask Your Questions to the Expert

-Dr Sylvie Briand, the director and expert on pandemic and epidemic diseases for the World Health Organization has a Q & A available on Twitter using the hashtag #AskWHO
+Experts on pandemic and epidemic diseases for the World Health Organization have a Q & A available on Twitter using the hashtag #AskWHO

 Let´s be optimistic that all is going to turn out well soon.